-The national response to dealing with Covid-19 is having a significant impact on the economy that is likely to be felt for some considerable time.
-A drastic fall in output and a significant increase in unemployment will reduce government revenues when costs to deal with the pandemic are significant.
-At a local level, the council's revenues in the first quarter of 2020/21 have been affected by a loss of income from numerous services but particularly from leisure and car parks and this is likely to continue to be the case throughout the year.
-Revenues from fees and charges will begin to recover as services and amenities reopen but the extent and financial impact are unknown with certainty.
+The national response to dealing with Covid-19 continues to have a significant impact on the economy that is likely to be felt for some considerable time.
+Whilst there are signs of recovery, the fall in national output and a likley increase in unemployment will reduce government revenues when costs to deal with the ongoing impacts and borrowing resulting from the pandemic are significant.
+At a local level, the Council's revenues in the first quarter and last qurters of 2020/21 were drastically affected by a loss of income from numerous services but particularly from leisure and car parks.
+However, the loss was mitigated by government support through compensation for the majority of the losses.